fj-morales/Getting-and-cleaning-data/Readme.md

 ## Getting and cleaning data project

-This repository contains the following files/scripts:
+This repository is part of Coursera - Getting and Cleaning Data course project.
+It uses "Human Activity Recognition Using Smartphones Data Set" information to create a new tidy date set according project instructions.

+Included files/scripts:

-- Readme.md.
+- `Readme.md`.
 Repo review.
 - `run_analysis.R`.
 R Program
 - `CodeBook.md`.
 Description of variables, data and transformations.